Ex-Kentucky Dem Party chief, lawmaker McBrayer dies at 83

 “I was in awe of him before I got into politics,” former Kentucky House Speaker Jeff Hoover said on Twitter.
 “As a legislator, we became friends and shared many conversations about politics, law practice, and life, most recently few months ago.
 Friend.
 Great Kentuckian.
 He will be missed.”

 Funeral arrangements were pending Sunday.
+McBrayer is survived by two children, a sister and five grandchildren.